How does bathtub work

 How do I clean a bathtub?

-To clean a bathtub, use a mild abrasive cleaner and a soft cloth or sponge.
-Avoid using harsh chemicals or scrubbing pads, as they can damage the tub's surface.
+To clean a bathtub, use a mild abrasive cleaner and a soft sponge or cloth.
+Avoid harsh chemicals that can damage the tub's finish.

-If your bathtub is clogged, you can try using a plunger or a drain snake to clear the blockage.
-If the clog persists, you may need to call a professional plumber for assistance.
+If the bathtub drain is clogged, you can try using a plunger or a drain snake to clear the blockage.
+If that doesn't work, you may need to call a professional plumber.

 Connect with certified professionals in your area